 Who doesn’t love potato chips?
 If you are someone who adores potato chips then, you must visit Lalitpur when you’re in Nepal.

-Pimbahal fresh potato chips, located at Lalitpur, sell some amazingly flavorsome potato chips.
-They have varieties of chips such as spicy cheese, onion chips, tomato chips, mix chips, salted chips, hot and sweet chips.
+Pimbahal fresh potato chips, located in Lalitpur, sell some amazingly flavorsome potato chips.
+They have varieties of chips such as spicy cheese, onion chips, tomato chips, mixed chips, salted chips, and hot and sweet chips.

 They’ve been operating the potato chips store for decades and decades.
 They prepare chips by themselves and sell them.
 Those mouth-watering chips are crunchy and delicious.